 Training is an important aspect of ensuring worker safety when dealing with chemical hazards.
 We provide a range of safety training courses that can support employers to safeguard their workers while they carry out work tasks involving hazardous chemicals and other substances.

 Below are a few online safety training courses that are dedicated to hazardous chemical safety or include detailed lessons on chemical hazards.
 Questions such as the types of chemical hazards, how to minimize exposure and risk of chemical hazards, and workplace safety protocols when dealing with a range of hazardous chemicals and hazardous materials are answered in these courses in line with the topic of the training course.

 For the full range of OSHA-compliant training programs, click here.

-We also on-site in-person group training programs and virtual instructor-led training (ILT) programs for large corporates and employers with large workforces.
+We also offer group instructor-led training programs either at the client's premises or via virtual platforms for large corporations and employers with a large workforce.